nicobao/cv-cover/README.md

 ### Build cover letters

-Actual cover letter content must be named `private/cover-letter-#number.tex` with `#number` a unique number.
+Actual content of cover letter content must be named `private/cover-letter-#number.tex` with `#number` a unique number.
-They use content from `cover-letter-template.tex`.
+They use content from `cover-letter-#number.tex`.

 Run `./build-cover-letters.sh` to build them all.

-Run `./build-cover-letters.sh #number` to build the cover-letter number `#number`.

 ## License